-Action Deadline Applicant submits application towards Canada making a nomination for an exemption July 29 Environment Canada provides information to Advisory Committee August 31 Advisory Committee submits recommendation September 30 Environment Canada makes decision in consultation with Agriculture and Agri-Food Canada October 29 Possible appeal to Minister of the Environment, to the attention of the Executive Director, Consumer and Commercial Products (see footnote a) November 30
+Action Deadline Applicant submits application towards Canada making a nomination for an exemption July 29 Environment Canada provides information to Advisory Committee August 31 Advisory Committee submits recommendation September 30 Environment Canada makes decision in consultation with Agriculture and Agri-Food Canada October 29 Possible appeal to Minister of the Environment, to the attent of the Executive Director, Consumer and Commercial Produ after January 24 will be considered for the next year.
+Mid-May The TEAP publishes its evaluation and the Ozone Secretariat mails it to the Parties.
+June-July The OEWG meets and recommends whether or not the nomination should be approved.
+The OEWG drafts the decision, if applicable.